 Climate change, pollution and development have seen coral reefs all over the world suffer and deteriorate.
 The Caribbean is no exception and its reefs have been showing the detrimental effects of increasing human activity for decades.
 This volunteer project in Belize has taken a proactive approach to help the marine ecosystems recover and ensure their health and survival long-term.
 As a Marine Conservation volunteer, you’ll assist local marine biologists to achieve this by gathering data, conducting surveys and removing invasive species.

-Volunteers can expect to take part in 13 dives each week: two dives on Monday (the first dive is a check-out dive), three dives on Tuesday through to Thursday, one dive on Friday, and at least one night dive.
-The activities you can expect to be involved in are:
+Volunteers can expect to take part in 12-13 dives each week which will be a combination of both shore dives and boat dives.
+This usually works out to be two dives on Monday, three dives on Tuesday through to Thursday, one dive on Friday, and at least one night dive.

-- Whale Shark Research: Monitoring and reporting on these giants of the ocean (if spotted)
+- Whale shark research: Monitoring and reporting on these giants of the ocean

 - Weekly beach and island trash and plastic removal on islands of the Belize Barrier Reef